October 24, 2022

 - Sorting and loading laundry into the washing machine

 - Setting the table, clearing the table after a meal

 - Helping peel vegetables for dinner

-- Ironing (older children) the napkins and small cloths (under the watchful eye of an adult, using a mildly warm small iron)
+- Ironing (older children) the napkins and small cloth (under the watchful eye of an adult, using a mildly warm small iron)

 - Making the bed together